wazuh/wazuh/.github/pull_request_template.md

 Please fill the table above.
 Feel free to extend it at your convenience.
 -->

-# Description
+## Description

 <!--
-Add a clear description about how the problem has been solved.
+Add a clear description of how the problem has been solved.
 -->

-# Included configuration options
+## Configuration options

 <!--
-If proceed, this section should include new configuration parameters.
+When proceed, this section should include new configuration parameters.
 -->

-# Expected output
+## Logs/Alerts example

 <!--
 Paste here related logs and alerts
 -->

-# Tests
+## Tests

 <!--
 At least, the following checks should be marked to accept the PR.